gienee/CNN-Architecture/README.md

 # CNN-Architecture
-This is the CNN architecture implementation
+This is the CNN architecture implementation and Data Augmentation by the help of Augmentor library